goharbor/harbor/docs/build-customize-contribute/compile-guide.md

 ### Configuration

-Edit the file **make/harbor.yml** and make necessary configuration changes such as hostname, admin password and mail server.
+Copy the file **make/harbor.yml.tmp** to **make/harbor.yml**, and make necessary configuration changes such as hostname, admin password and mail server.
 Refer to [Harbor Installation and Configuration](../install-config/_index.md) for more info.

 ```sh
 cd harbor